Wallingford, Oxfordshire: St Mary-le-More Church

-St Leonards Church
+St Leonard's Church

-St Leonards is the oldest church and is regarded as the oldest surviving place of worship in Wallingford.
+St Leonard’s is the oldest church and is regarded as the oldest surviving place of worship in Wallingford.
 There has been a church on the site since Saxon times, when it was known as the Church of the Holy Trinity the Lesser.
 The current building still features distinctive Saxon stone work in the herringbone style around the north wall.
 Estimates for the start of construction point as early as the 6th century.
 Parliamentary forces used the church as a barracks during the Siege of Wallingford in 1656.
 Their occupation caused substantial damage to the building.
 Repair works were only completed in 1700 when it reopened.

 John Henry Hakewill directed a reconstruction of the church in 1849, although the Church was rebuilt in the Gothic Revival style the restoration works preserved large sections of the original Saxon Building.
 The church interior is noted for a series of four angel murals painted in 1889 by acclaimed artist George Dunlop Leslie who at the time lived on Thames Street.
 The Church now forms part of the Parish of St Mary-le-More with services being held on Sundays.

 Wallingford War Memorial

-Wallingford war memorial, designed by Edward Guy Dawber and William Honeybone, unveiled in 1921.
-The memorial was updated to include those who died in the Second World War.
-(At the base there is an added date to include the Second World War, 1939–1945.)
+Wallingford war memorial was designed by Edward Guy Dawber and William Honeybone, and unveiled in 1921.
 First World War (1914–1918) – Total names on memorial: 81.
-Second World War (1939–1945) – Total names on memorial: 36.
+After 1945 the memorial was updated with Second World War (1939–1945) dates and names added to the base of the memorial – Total names on memorial: 36.
 The inscription reads: